September 17, 1862

 Upon entering Maryland, Lee proceeded to Frederick, where he split his army into four major attack groups.
 Lee assumed that the Union forces, still in disarray from the stinging defeat at Bull Run, would be unable to move from Washington, DC in time to endanger his divided army.

-Meanwhile, alarmed by the vulnerability of the nation’s capitol, President Lincoln turned to Major General George McClellan to reinvigorate the Federal forces to stop Lee’s advance.
+Meanwhile, alarmed by the vulnerability of the nation’s capital, President Abraham Lincoln turned to Major General George McClellan to reinvigorate the Federal forces to stop Lee’s advance.
 Known for his organizational skills, McClellan quickly rebuilt his demoralized Army of the Potomac into a formidable force.
 Fortune smiled upon the Federal cause when McClellan came into possession of a captured copy of Lee’s plans on September 13.
 Knowing that Lee had divided his army, McClellan determined to take the initiative and advance to a position that would prevent the Rebel army from reuniting before he could defeat it in detail.

-Suspecting McClellan’s intentions, Lee slowed Union army’s advance through the passes of South Mountain while the Army of Northern Virginia reunited.
+Suspecting McClellan’s intentions, Lee slowed the Union army’s advance through the passes of South Mountain while the Army of Northern Virginia reunited.
 On September 15, both armies began forming battle lines along Antietam Creek, near Sharpsburg in central Maryland.
-The battle began early in the morning on September 17, when a murderous artillery barrage and subsequent advance by General Joseph Hooker’s troops drove Stonewall Jackson’s men from their positions.
+The battle began early in the morning on September 17, when a murderous artillery barrage and a subsequent advance by General Joseph Hooker’s troops drove Stonewall Jackson’s men from their positions.
 Jackson, however, was reinforced about 7:00 a.m. and drove Hooker’s forces back.
 A Union counterattack at about 9:00 a.m. regained some of the lost ground.
 Meanwhile, pitched fighting erupted along a road that afterward became known as Bloody Road.
 The action raged for over three hours, with both sides taking heavy losses.

 Southeast of Sharpsburg, Union troops, under the command of General Ambrose Burnside, began trying to cross Antietam Creek over a bridge (now known as Burnside Bridge) at 9:30 a.m.
 The Confederates repulsed numerous Federal attempts until 1:00 p.m.
 When Burnside’s troops finally crossed the bridge, they drove the Rebels back nearly to Sharpsburg.
 At about 4:00 p.m. though, Confederate General A.P.
 Hill’s division joined the fray and drove the Federals back to near the bridge.
 By then, both armies were spent, and the fighting subsided.